All Episodes

 And I think how people are making a mistake by judging Obama by virtue of policy and what he says, because he doesn't really have one.

-This is it's a broken record.
+It's a broken record.

-There is no Obama plan for health care.
+There is no Obama plan for healthcare.

 And that's the point.